dixahq/ios-messenger/README.md

 ## Change the widget size

-The default set up for the Messenger widget is to use the full screen, but you can change it use Modals.
-Below are examples for SwiftUI and UIKit:
+By default, the Messenger widget is configured to display in full-screen mode.
+However, you can customize this behavior to present it using modals instead.
+Below are examples for both  **SwiftUI**  and  **UIKit**:

-SwiftUI:
+**SwiftUI:**
+You’ll need to use the `openMessenger` method, which returns a `SwiftUI View`.

 ```swift